ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 # HyTrust CloudControl overview
 {: #htcc_considerations}

-The HyTrust CloudControl service enforces and controls compliance against security standards that includes role-based access control (RBAC), approval, and auditing.
-When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent_notm}}.
+The HyTrust CloudControl service enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
+When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent}}.
+{: shortdesc}

-This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to V2.3 or later.
-The current HyTrust CloudControl version that is installed is 5.5.1.
+This service is available only to instances that are running vSphere 6.5.
+The current HyTrust CloudControl version that is installed is 5.6.
 {:note}

 ## Technical specifications for HyTrust CloudControl